Application Process

 What Is Typically NOT Negotiable

-SBA-guaranteed loans have several fixed elements: the SBA guarantee fee schedule (set by statute — 3.5% on the guaranteed portion of 7(a) loans over $150,000), the maximum interest rate spread over Prime (set by SBA SOP 50 10), anti-money-laundering and beneficial ownership disclosure requirements (federal mandate), and equity injection minimums (10% for SBA 7(a), 10%+ for 504).
+SBA-guaranteed loans have several fixed elements: the SBA guarantee fee schedule (set annually by SBA notice — tiered from 2% to 3.75% of the guaranteed portion depending on loan size, not a flat rate), the maximum interest rate spread over the base rate (set by SBA 7(a) program terms), anti-money-laundering and beneficial ownership disclosure requirements (federal mandate), and equity injection minimums (10% for SBA 7(a), 10%+ for 504).
 Commercial lending also has non-negotiable regulatory minimums: CFPB and state commercial lending disclosure rules set floors on what must be disclosed, and lenders cannot waive regulatory compliance documentation regardless of borrower preference.

 Negotiation Strategies That Actually Work